How to Move Heavy Furniture

 You have the choice here of removing all of the drawers and cabinets or using stretch wrap to secure them shut.
 It can be tempting to just pick the item up and move it, but you risk drawers flying open and nicking walls - and yourself.
 If you don't have stretch wrap, you can always pick some up at a nearby Public Storage location.

 Step 3 - Place a Slider Underneath the Furniture Legs

 Meet your new best friends: sliders.
 What's a slider?
 A slider can be almost anything: a jar lid, a piece of cardboard, a plastic flying disc or you can buy a furniture slider that's specifically designed for moving.
 These help you avoid hurting your back when trying to lift or push the heavy furniture - oh, and they help protect the floor.
 They do this by creating a smooth layer between the legs of the item and the floor.

 Now is when you actually move the furniture.
 There's some debate about whether pushing or pulling is better for your back, but there's no definitive answer.
 We say do what feels best, but remember to be careful.
 If you do need to lift the item don't forget to always lift with your legs, not your back.

 If moving furniture up or down stairs:

 You don't want to ding your furniture as you go up and down those steps.
 Be sure to drape a moving blanket over it (or if you don't have one a regular blanket will do) and secure it in place with stretch wrap.
-Pick up these items here before you get your move on.
+Pick up these items at a Public Storage location before you get your move on.